Actor-comedian Kevin Hart will host 2019 Oscars | New Country 923

-LOS ANGELES (AP) — Kevin Hart will be the host of the 2019 Academy Awards, fulfilling a lifelong dream for the actor-comedian.
+LOS ANGELES (AP) — Kevin Hart has a new job — he will host the 2019 Academy Awards, a role the prolific actor-comedian says fulfills a longtime dream.

 Hart announced his selection for the 91st Oscars in an Instagram statement Tuesday.
 The Academy of Motion Picture Arts and Sciences followed up with a tweet that welcomed him “to the family.”